convox/convox/docs/integrations/monitoring/datadog.md

 You can add operational visibility to your [Rack](../../reference/primitives/rack) with Datadog.

-## Configure Kubectl to Point at Your Rack
+## Configure kubectl to Point at Your Rack

-Convox allows you to securely connect your Kubectl to your Convox created Kubernetes cluster by exporting a [Kubeconfig](../../reference/cli/rack#rack-kubeconfig) that will connect you to a Kubernetes API Proxy running inside your Rack.
-This allows you to use Kubectl without directly exposing the credentials for your Kubernetes cluster.
-For example if your Rack is called `myrack` you could point your local Kubectl to your Rack cluster as follows
+Convox allows you to securely connect your `kubectl` to your Convox created Kubernetes cluster by exporting a [kubeconfig](../../reference/cli/rack#rack-kubeconfig) that will connect you to a Kubernetes API Proxy running inside your Rack.
+This allows you to use `kubectl` without directly exposing the credentials for your Kubernetes cluster.
+For example if your Rack is called `myrack` you could point your local `kubectl` to your Rack cluster as follows

 ```
-$ convox rack kubeconfig /tmp/myrack-config
+$ convox rack kubeconfig > /tmp/myrack-config
-$ export KUBECONTROL=/tmp/myrack-config
+$ export KUBECONFIG=/tmp/myrack-config
 ```

-This will export the proxy configuration to a temporary file and then point your local Kubectl environment at that location so you can connect to your Rack's cluster.
-You will need to perform this step before you can execute any Kubectl commands against your cluster.
+This will export the proxy configuration to a temporary file and then point your local `kubectl` environment at that location so you can connect to your Rack's cluster.
+You will need to perform this step before you can execute any `kubectl` commands against your cluster.

 ## Deploy the Datadog Agent

-Once you have Kubectl pointing at your Rack you can deploy the datadog agent as a Kubernetes Daemonset.
-The following is based on the [DataDog Documentation](https://docs.datadoghq.com/agent/kubernetes/?tab=daemonset) so please refer back there for any specific tweaks you may want to make.
+Once you have `kubectl` pointing at your Rack you can deploy the datadog agent as a Kubernetes Daemonset.
+The following is based on the [Datadog Documentation](https://docs.datadoghq.com/agent/kubernetes/?tab=daemonset) so please refer back there for any specific tweaks you may want to make.

 ## Configure Agent Permissions

-The following commands will create the necessary roles in your cluster for the DataDog Agent to monitor your cluster and your [Apps](../../reference/primitives/apps.md)
+The following commands will create the necessary roles in your cluster for the Datadog Agent to monitor your cluster and your [Apps](../../reference/primitives/apps.md)

 ```
 $ kubectl apply -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/rbac/clusterrole.yaml"